 Surgery prevents unwanted litters.
 It also eliminates obnoxious romantic behavior such as roaming, fighting, excessive urine marking, and mounting visitor’s legs.
 The surgeries help prevent aggressive behavior, fight wounds, messy canine vaginal discharges, and uterine infections.
 Castrating male pets eliminates the chance of testicular cancer and spaying your dog before her first breeding season reduces any risk of breast cancer by seven times.
 Newer studies also indicate sterilized dogs live an average of a year and a half longer than intact dogs.
 If you are concerned about sterilizing your dog, speak with your veterinarian about new non-surgical sterilization options.

 Spayed and neutered pets are just as affectionate, protective, and trainable as unaltered cats and dogs—perhaps more so because they aren’t distracted when love is in the air.
+Some studies show that desexing is associated with an increased risk of obesity in dogs of both sexes.
 Reduced interest in roaming often means pets should eat less food or they can get pudgy.
 Be sure to adjust the amount and frequency of meals if it seems your pup is gaining weight.
 Additionally, removing the sexual organs can alter the pet’s metabolism, which also can change as the pup matures.
 Dogs continue to be just as playful, protective, loyal, and smart whether they can reproduce or not.

 The Best Age for Surgery

-Adult dogs can be neutered at any age but the best time is before sexual maturity.
-For many years, the recommended spay/neuter age was 6 to 9 months, however, now it is quite common for surgery to take place at 4 months old.
+Female dogs are usually spayed around 6 months of age, before their first heat cycle.
+Males are usually neutered between 5 and 10 months of age, depending on breed and size.
 If a puppy’s future involves performance competition, ask your veterinarian and breeder about timing.
 Delaying for a couple of months may allow the pup to attain better physical development which can be important for the demands of competition.

 Since dogs can become pregnant prior to 6 months old, an earlier timeframe makes sense for most dogs.
-The American Veterinary Medical Association recommends that shelter pets be sterilized by 4 months.
 Many shelters neuter puppies when they reach 8 weeks of age (or weigh 2 pounds) and before they are placed for adoption.
 The babies recover more quickly from the surgery than adult animals.
 They will grow just as much, and sometimes a bit taller than if they were fixed later in life.

 Puppies are completely anesthetized during the surgery and won't feel any discomfort.
 The anesthetic may be injected or inhaled.
 Sometimes heart and breathing monitors or EKG machines are used.
 Doctors may prefer absorbable stitches, surgical staples, or even skin glue to close the incision.
 The specific routine depends on the size and age of the pet and what the veterinarian prefers.